Phastos: Fictional character biography

-Phastos's history is very murky.
-He is a third or fourth generation Eternal who chose to remain on Earth because of his obsessive search for an unidentified item or person.
-He continues to serve as the master technologist of the Eternal race, and it was his genius which allowed Virako to return from apparent death.
-Although he despises war, Phastos chose to follow Ikaris into battle against the minions of Apocalypse.
+He made a deal with Sprite to get this memories rewritten in exchange for more knowledge, hence forgetting his life as an Eternal and he chose to live in exile.
+He chose to remain on Earth because of his search for meaning of life and became Phillip Stoss, an automotive engineer in Zuffenhausen.
+He regained his memories when Ikaris blasted at him with cosmic energy.
+He continues to serve as the master technologist and engineer of the Eternal race, and it was his genius which allowed Virako to return from apparent death.
+Although he is a pacifist, Phastos chose to follow Ikaris into battle against the minions of Apocalypse.